 AmeriCorps members serve on the front lines of education, the environment, public safety, emergency management, and other human needs, using the tremendous power of citizens as change agents in their communities.
 Since 1994, more than 35,000 Colorado residents have served approximately 34 million hours and have earned education awards totaling $87,000,000.

 AmeriCorps consists of three different branches of service.
 Click on each name below to learn more:

-AmeriCorps State & National is broken into two categories:
+AmeriCorps State & National programs in Colorado fit into one of two categories:

 AmeriCorps State & National programs support a variety of local service programs that engage hundreds of Coloradans in intensive service each year.
 Serve Colorado and CNCS provide member positions and program operating cost grants to a network of local organizations and agencies committed to using national service to address critical community needs in education, public safety, health, and the environment.

 Serve Colorado, Colorado's state service commission, provides AmeriCorps State funding to organizations throughout the state in order to promote national service and volunteerism as sustainable solutions to Colorado's growing and diverse needs.
 Each of these organizations and agencies, in turn, uses their AmeriCorps funding to recruit, place, and supervise AmeriCorps members.